MadridEmpiricalSocialSciences/madridempiricalsocialsciences.github.io/workshop.md

 ## Call for Submissions

 We welcome full papers and ongoing projects that reflect innovative research in the social sciences.
 Participants also have the opportunity to present posters on ongoing projects or engage as discussants.
+We strongly encourage PhD students located in Madrid to apply as well!

 - Abstract Submission: Please submit your abstracts via email to: <a href="mailto:madridempiricalsocialsciences@gmail.com">madridempiricalsocialsciences@gmail.com</a>
 - Submission Deadline: 30th July 2024.